exoplatform/exo-documentation/docs/Gamification.rst

 Domains
 =======================

-Domains are the categorization of all behaviors of the platform users.
+Domains are used to categorize all behaviors of the platform users.
 Each domain contains rules and badges related to a different context and usage of specific applications.

 The following are the default domains that come with eXo Platform: